-This is a simple, naturally gluten-free dessert that is a family-favourite in most Spanish and South American households.
-My Argentine grandmother often served up a huge portion with a dollop of dulce de leche next to it, which is traditional in Spain too.
+Flan served with dulce de leche is a simple, naturally gluten-free dessert that is a family-favourite in most Spanish, South American & Mexican households.
+My Argentine grandmother often served up a huge portion with a dollop of dulce de leche next to it, which is a very traditional addition in Spain too.

 Flan is simple, but like most cold desserts, it needs time to set 100%.
-Plan ahead and make it the day before or in the morning for later on in the day.
+Plan ahead and make it the day before or in the morning to serve later on the same day.
 Most cookbooks suggest chilling it for 8 hours.
-I tend to agree unless you are serving it directly from the ramekin pot, then reduce that to 3 hours.
+I tend to agree unless you are serving it directly from the ramekin pot, then reduce the time to 3 hours.

 Flan with Dulce de Leche